plusalso/foxtel_self_service/readme.md

 - Error: TypeError: Cannot redefine property: \_serverlessExternalPluginName
 - Answer: use node v20.

+- How to change the API Base?
+- locally, you use your .env file.
+When deployed it is set in the cloudflare pages settings.
+(VITE_API_BASE_URL)

 # Syncing Assets

 - The figma API has rate limits, and it is slow to generate images from a node id.
 For this reason, we cache all the assets in s3.